Scam Alert: Beware of the Philippine Protocol that is being offered at the Cytoluminator Clinic in Cebu, Philippines.

 My research uncovered several other people who have died since being treated and I have also been contacted by a few more people who wish they could have their $35,000 back to use towards true healing therapies at reputable alternative health clinics (all of them were still battling cancer).
 This scam is very well organized and the actors are well rehearsed at applying their salesperson techniques in order to recruit more patients.
 On the surface this clinic may appear to be legitimate, but further research by you should reveal that it is not.

 This clinic has been open for several years and has treated an average of 6 individuals per month.
-With an 85% cure rate they should be able to provide many meaningful testimonials of long-term healing, the question to ask is where are all of the survivors?
-You can read more about this with these links:
+With an 85% cure rate they should be able to provide many meaningful testimonials of long-term healing, the question to ask is where are all these survivors?
+You can read more about this scam with these links: